 People sometimes confuse leukemia and lymphoma.
-Leukemia is a cancer of the blood, lymphoma is cancer of the lymphatic system (lymph glands).
-The word Leukemia comes from the Greek leukos which means "white" and aima which means "blood".
+Leukemia is a cancer of the blood; lymphoma is cancer of the lymphatic system (lymph glands).
+The word Leukemia comes from the Greek leukos, which means "white", and aima, which means "blood".

 The DNA of immature blood cells, mainly white cells, becomes damaged in some way.
-This abnormality causes the blood cells to grow and divide chaotically.
-Normal blood cells die after a while and are replaced by new cells which are produced in the bone marrow.
+This abnormality causes the blood cells to grow and divide continuously.
+Healthy blood cells die after a while and are replaced by new cells, which are produced in the bone marrow.